junecatsMF/adaca-selenium-playwright/README.md

 o	Delete Item Test: Deletes the item from the list.

 Playwright Tests
-1. To run Playwright tests, use the following command:

-bash
-Playwright
-1. To run tests, use the following command in the root folder:
+1. To run Playwright tests, use the following command in the root folder:

 bash
 npx playwright test